 - For further information contact the OECD Media Office: +33 1 45 24 97 00.

 Requests for interviews or more information on the

 For more information on the OECD Forum, please contact Stephen.DiBiasio@oecd.org.

 If you wish to interview a minister attending the OECD Ministerial Meeting (MCM), please contact Stephen.DiBiasio@oecd.org.

 - Journalists will have access at all times to the Media Centre and to the main hall of the OECD Conference Centre.

-More information on the facilities available to journalists (broadcasts, etc.)
+- Facilities are available to journalists (broadcasts, etc.)

 We invite journalists to use these images.
 Please include the OECD copyright and credit the photographer.

 For information on photos, please contact Luisa.Constanza@oecd.org.